julienrbrt/woningfinder/docs/corporation.md

 # Housing Corporation

-Housing Corporation rarely develop their own system.
-They use ERPs to achieve the publication and reaction of their housing offer.
+Housing Corporation rarely develop their own systems.
+They use ERPs to achieve the publication and reaction of their housing offers.
-WoningFinder is implementing these system which permits to interact with the Housing Corporation.
+WoningFinder is implementing these systems permitting to interact with the housing corporations.

-The [architecture](architecture.md) documentation, describe which systems are supported by WoningFinder.
+The [architecture](architecture.md) documentation describes which systems are supported by WoningFinder.

 ## Which Housing Corporation is supported?